What Is Wealthy Affiliate Bootcamp & Is It Worth Your Time?

-If you do join bootcamp, you’ll be spending a lot of time researching and writing reviews.
+If you do join Bootcamp, you’ll probably be spending a lot of time researching and writing product reviews.

-But, behind those affiliates, came hundreds of other hopefuls, eagerly planning to follow in their footsteps.
+But, behind those initial affiliates, came hundreds of other hopefuls, eagerly planning to follow in their footsteps.

 The end result being, a very high number of similar websites were created, all fighting for attention and a lot of extra competition, in an already highly competitive and crowded space.

 Kyle used to show what he did with his own website online within the training, in order to help others get started and give people an idea of how people should set out on their reviews and so on.

 The problem with that was, he just ended up with a lot websites out there which were very similar in nature to his own.

 From my experience, (and the experience learning from/hearing others stories) it seems significantly harder to start making money online via Bootcamp initially – compared with choosing your own niche.

 I started off making sales within three months of starting a regular niche site, (mainly via Amazon).